YosysHQ/yosys/docs/source/yosys_internals/extending_yosys/contributing.rst

     source specified, with a link to the source file at the given commit

-Additional details
+Additional Details
 ~~~~~~~~~~~~~~~~~~

+Anything else you think might be helpful or relevant when verifying or fixing
+the bug.

-- once you have created the issue, any additional details can be added as a
+Once you have created the issue, any additional details can be added as a
-  comment on that issue
-- could include any additional context as to what you were doing when you first
+comment on that issue.
+You can include any additional context as to what you
-  encountered the bug
+were doing when you first encountered the bug.

-- was this issue discovered through the use of a fuzzer
+If this issue discovered through the use of a fuzzer, ALWAYS declare that.
-- if you've minimized the script, consider including the `bugpoint` script you
+If you've minimized the script, consider including the `bugpoint` script you
-  used, or the original script, e.g.
+used, or the original script, for example:

 .. code-block:: markdown